Ash of Gods: Redemption: Plot

 In a world named Terminus, based on High Medieval western Europe in terms of technology and moral development, the player takes control over several groups of characters, each headed by one of the major protagonists.
 There are three of them in the game: the retired captain of the royal guard Thorn Brenin, the wandering healer Hopper Rouley and the professional hitman Lo Pheng.
 These heroes find themselves at the threshold of events which are menacing to grow into the end of civilization.

 Development

-Official development of Ash of Gods: Redemption began in 2016, but according to AurumDust's CEO Nikolay Bondarenko (who previously worked in such companies as Streko-Graphics, TvxGames and GameNet), the concept of this game as one built on a ramified system of moral choices was developed by him several years earlier.
+Development of Ash of Gods: Redemption began in 2016.
+According to AurumDust's CEO Nikolay Bondarenko, he developed the game's concept of a ramified system of moral choices several years earlier.

 On May 23, 2017, AurumDust Studio launched a Kickstarter campaign for Ash of Gods: Redemption, which had a $75,000 goal.
 Chapters of novels by Sergey Malitsky, which were the literary basis of the game's script, are published on AurumDust's website.
 The game was released on March 23, 2018.